NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Results

-\item[Online CLiFF-map] Online CLiFF-map~(\cite{zhu2025cliffonline}) extends the static CLiFF model by updating the SWGMM parameters incrementally as new motion observations become available.
+\paragraph{Circular-Linear Flow Field Map (CLiFF-map).} CLiFF-map~\citep{kucner2017enabling} represents motion patterns by associating each discretized grid location with an SWGMM fitted from local observations.
+The environment is divided into a set of grid locations, and each grid location aggregates motion samples within a fixed radius.
+The SWGMM parameters at each grid location are estimated via expectation-maximization (EM)~\citep{Dempster77iEM}, with the number and initial positions of mixture components determined using mean shift clustering~\citep{cheng95meanshift}.
+When training the CLiFF-map, the convergence precision is set to 1e--5 for both mean shift and EM algorithms, with a maximum iteration count of 100.
+The grid resolution is set to \SI{1}{\metre}.
+To evaluate different hours, we train separate CLiFF-maps for each hour using the motion samples observed during that time. \paragraph{Online CLiFF-map.} Online CLiFF-map~(\cite{zhu2025cliffonline}) extends the static CLiFF model by updating the SWGMM parameters incrementally as new motion observations become available.
 Each grid location maintains an SWGMM, which is initialized upon first receiving observations and subsequently updated using the stochastic expectation-maximization (sEM) algorithm~(\cite{Capp09onlineEM}).
 In sEM, the expectation step of the original EM algorithm is replaced by a stochastic approximation step, while the maximization step remains unchanged.
 Like the static CLiFF-map, Online CLiFF-map outputs SWGMM parameters at each grid location, but supports continuous adaptation over time.
 In the experiments, we follow a spatio-temporal setting by generating an online CLiFF-map for each hour.
-Observations collected in an hour interval are treated as the new data batch for updating the SWGMMs, producing a temporally adaptive representation of motion dynamics. \end{description}
+Observations collected in an hour interval are treated as the new data batch for updating SWGMMs, producing a temporally adaptive motion representation. \paragraph{Spatio-Temporal Flow Map (STeF-map).} STeF-map~\citep{molina22exploration} is a spatio-temporal map of dynamics that models the likelihood of human motion directions using harmonic functions.
+Each grid location maintains $\kstef$ temporal models, corresponding to $\kstef$ discretized orientations of people moving through that location over time.
+By modeling periodic patterns, STeF-map captures long-term temporal variations in crowd movements and can predict activities at specific times of day under the assumption of periodicity in the environment.
+Following~\cite{molina22exploration}, we set $\kstef=8$ in the experiments, and the model orders for training STeF-map, i.e. the number of periodicities, is set to 2.